gevuong/aA-Games/devops.md

 - Providing additional indices increases read speed, but slows write speed.
 How?
     - Reading data takes log(n) time, but worst case is O(n).
 When writing data, re-balancing BST using AVL takes log(n) time.

+### Why do we use a BST instead of a hash even though hash is O(1) lookup?
-- A hash is O(1) lookup, and BST is log(n) lookup.
+- Yes, a hash has a faster lookup time than a BST.
+A hash is O(1) lookup, and BST is log(n) lookup.
 However, a hash is not in order, so it doesn't suit well for searches, but are great for caching when using Memcached or Redis.
 - Whenever a new record is added, the btree needs to re-balance itself, and uses AVL, an auto-balancing BST algorithm.

-### How to improve DB performance?
+### How do you improve DB performance?
-- **Add `explain analyze` in front of a query and the query plan will display, showing the time it takes to execute each query being made.
+- **Add `explain analyze` in front of a coplex query and the query plan will display, showing the time it takes to execute each query being made.
 This does not execute the query.**

-### Options to Scale DB
+### What are some ways to scale a DB?
 - Master/Slave
 - Sharding
     - Vertical (i.e. microservices)